Makhnovshchina: Starobilsk peace (October–November 1920)

 Following a successful White offensive into Northern Taurida, the Makhnovists and Bolsheviks once again formed an alliance.
 The conditions of the Political Agreement between the two parties stated that: all anarchist political prisoners were to be released and political repression against the anarchist movement ceased; anarchists were to be extended a number of civil liberties including freedom of speech, freedom of the press and freedom of association, excluding any anti-Soviet agitation; and anarchists were to be allowed to freely participate in elections to the Soviets and the upcoming Fifth All-Ukrainian Congress of Soviets.

 A fourth clause of the political pact would have extended full autonomy to the Makhnovshchina, allowing them to establish institutions of workers' self-management and self-government in south-eastern Ukraine, under a federative agreement with the Ukrainian SSR.
 But this clause was disputed by the Bolshevik delegation, who feared this would limit their access to the Ukrainian rail network and turn the Makhnovshchina into a "magnet for all dissidents and refugees from Bolshevik-held territory."
 The issue was postponed indefinitely.

 But now that Ukrainian anarchists were once again free to operate, they quickly pushed the Russian Army out of Huliaipole and Makhnovshchina control was once again reestablished.
 Having once again regained control of their home territory, the Makhnovists drew up a program to reorganize the economy and society along anarchist lines.
 By mid-November, the free soviets were being reconstituted, libertarian schools were established and theater shows were put on daily.
 According to the Polish anarchist Casimir Teslar, the scars of war ran deep throughout the region.
-He reported seeing abandoned trenches, demolished houses and a strong presence of insurgent detachments, detailing that even the local children were playing wargames based on the recent events.
+He reported seeing abandoned trenches, demolished houses and a strong presence of insurgent detachments, detailing that even the local children were playing wargames based on recent events.